-24 2006 PRD presidential candidate, known as AMLO, his initials.
+PRD presidential candidate, known as AMLO, his initials.

-25 Department of State, Declassified/Released Document Collection, 2006 Mexican Presidential Elections.
+Department of State, Declassified/Released Document Collection, 2006 Mexican Presidential Elections.
 The cables revealed that the final round of polls by the five most influential polling firms in Mexico before the July 2, 2006 elections were giving AMLO a narrow lead.

-26 Hugo Chávez, the staunchly anti-American president of Venezuela.
+Hugo Chávez, the staunchly anti-American president of Venezuela; died 2013.

-27 López Obrador called on his followers to carry out civil disobedience by blocking Paseo Reforma, Mexico's main artery.
+López Obrador called on his followers to carry out civil disobedience by blocking Paseo Reforma, Mexico's main artery.
 The protests created traffic chaos and were highly unpopular.